 There are SNPS in four genes that have been identified that impact how much vitamin K you require to have healthy bones.
 These SNPS produce variations in: apolipoprotein E which you may have heard of as APOE, the vitamin K epoxide reductase or the VKOR enzyme, the gamma-glutamyl carboxylase enzyme, and the cytochrome P450 4F2 enzyme.

-In the next four videos (1, 2, 3, 4), we’re going to talk about each of these enzymes and the variations in them, the SNPS for them, and how each of those impacts your needs for vitamin K2.
+In the next four videos (one, two, three, and four), we’re going to talk about each of these enzymes and the variations in them, the SNPS for them, and how each of those impacts your needs for vitamin K2.
 I’ll also be giving some clues to try and figure out which SNPS variations you have, or if you have the common version of these enzymes.

 I hope this was interesting and helpful, and I hope you’ll tune in to learn more about each of these SNPS.
 Thanks.